nealmcb/anonymize_cvr/specification.md

 ### 3. Information Preservation
 - When possible, aggregate in ways that preserve as much information as possible about vote patterns
-- Combining similar styles (that share contests) helps preserve the structure of the vote data
+- The balance-focused approach (ensuring minimum ballots per contest and preventing unanimous patterns) helps preserve the structure of the vote data
 - This makes aggregated rows more useful for study

 ### 4. Entropy Considerations